shazibjaved/Music-Store-Data-Analysis/README.md

 Power BI: For creating interactive dashboards.

 # Files Included
 music_store_dashboard.pbix: The Power BI file containing the interactive dashboard.
-SQL Queries.sql: SQL queries used for analyzing the dataset and generating insights. screenshots/: A folder containing screenshots of the Power BI dashboard for a quick preview. data/: If you're sharing the dataset (optional, depending on licensing).
+SQL Queries.sql: SQL queries used for analyzing the dataset and generating insights.
+screenshots/: A folder containing screenshots of the Power BI dashboard for a quick preview.
+data/: If you're sharing the dataset (optional, depending on licensing).
+# Key Features of the Dashboard
+Total Revenue: Visualizing total revenue by different dimensions (e.g., genre, album, playlist).
+Top Tracks by Revenue: A chart showing the top tracks ranked by revenue.
+Genre Popularity: Bar charts and other visualizations to explore sales across different genres.
+Sales by Country: A geographic breakdown of sales by billing country.